statebacked/docs/docs/settling.md

 When a machine instance receives an event, the machine continues processing until it "settles" or until its 10 second timeout elapses.

-A machine instance is considered "settled" when it has no child services running and it is not waiting on any "immediate" delays.
+A machine instance is considered "settled" when it has no child services running.

 A child service is any service [spawned](https://xstate.js.org/docs/guides/actors.html#spawning-actors) or [invoked](https://xstate.js.org/docs/guides/communication.html) by the machine.

-An "immediate" delay is one that is scheduled to run before the 10 second processing timeout.

 ## Impact on child services